bihealth/digestiflow-server/README.rst

 From here, you can read the built-in manual at https://my-digestiflow-demo.herokuapp.com/manual/ (or clicking "Manual" in the right of the top navigation bar).

-Self-Hosting Digestiflow Web
+Self-Hosting Digestiflow Server
 ============================

 Digestiflow CLI and Digestiflow Demux can be installed using Conda and the Bioconda channel.
 See the individual projects' documentation.

-Digestiflow Web ...
+Digestiflow Server ...

 TODO: write me!